Corredor1230/PeriodSplitter/README.md

 SIHAT is a high-performance C++ library and command-line tool for in-depth analysis of musical audio.
 It specializes in deconstructing a sound into its constituent partials, tracking the time-varying amplitude and frequency of each one.

 This tool is ideal for academic research in musical acoustics, development of synthesis models (e.g., spectral or physical modeling), or any application requiring detailed, time-varying harmonic data.

+It can output highly detailed and low-dimensional data while retaining the distinctive harmonic features of single-note audio samples.

 ## Features

 * **Pitch Detection:** Robust fundamental frequency ($f_0$) estimation.
+* **Transient Detection:** Detects the closest zero-crossings surrounding the initial burst of energy of the signal: the transient.
-* **Period Segmentation:** Intelligently segments the audio by pitch periods, with transient detection to find stable, periodic sections.
+* **Period Segmentation:** Intelligently segments the audio by pitch periods from as close to the initial transient as possible to the point where all overtones' amplitudes fall below the specified threshold.
-* **Inharmonic Overtone Analysis:** Identifies the most prominent partials in the signal, which are not assumed to be perfectly harmonic.
+* **Overtone Analysis:** Identifies the most representative partials in the signal using a long FFT analysis.
 * **Harmonic Tracking:** Tracks the precise frequency and amplitude of each partial over the entire duration of the audio file.
 * **Highly Configurable:** Provides detailed control over every stage of the analysis pipeline.
 * **Binary Output:** Saves analysis data in efficient binary formats for easy loading into other environments (e.g., Python, MATLAB, or back into C++).